cwgoes/pluranimity.org/_posts/2020-02-01-the-decentralised-democratic-conceit.md

 In order to succeed in realising this ideal, I argue, the blockchain ecosystem must choose both the correct tactics and the correct strategy, and there may be trade-offs, and so I will touch on the strategic implications of this line of analysis.

+deletrious ways in which the conceit manifests
+- fund disbursement
+- systems design (power but democratic processes)
+- systems design (democracy esp. voting as goal, ideation)

 terminology